Metrics That Matter

 Selecting a Metric: TEEP vs OEE

 Choosing between TEEP and OEE can be a difficult choice, requiring stakeholders to consider their shop’s short-term objectives and long-term goals.
 For the shop that wants a more in-depth view of machine optimization during production and the quality of the parts produced, OEE might be the better option.
-However, shops that want a more holistic view of machine utilization and can create flexible scheduling would greatly benefit from using TEEP as their metric of choice.
+However, shops that want a more holistic view of same equipment utilization and can create flexible scheduling would greatly benefit from using TEEP as their metric of choice.
 It is also worth noting that for shops with the time and availability it could be beneficial to track both metrics to create the most balanced understanding of the shop’s CNC machining operations and overall operations effectiveness.
 This allows stakeholders to have the most comprehensive view of efficiency and performance throughout the shop leading to continuous growth and improvement throughout the shop.